 British Poultry Training

-The British Poultry Training Scheme was established by a working group to develop a consistent level of training and the recording of training across the industry.
+British Poultry Training was established by a working group to develop a consistent level of training and the recording of training across the industry.
 British Poultry Training formally the Poultry Meat Training Initiative is made up of representatives from the large national poultry processors and growers, Lantra (the sector skills council for the land based sector), British Poultry Council, National Farmers Union and Poultec Training (an independent poultry training specialist ).
 British Poultry Training has established minimal training requirements for each role within the industry.